 Pete Rose passes Ty Cobb as the all-time single leader when he collects his 3,053rd off Steve Carlton in a 6-1 Expo victory over the Phillies.
 The Montreal switch-hitter, who will also pass the 'Georgia Peach' to become the all-time hit leader, ends his 24-year career with 3215 one-base hits.

-In the Devil Rays' 11-5 win over Oakland, Wade Boggs' eighth inning single moves him past Babe Ruth and into 33rd place on the career hits list with 2,874.
+Wade Boggs' eighth inning single in the Devil Rays' 11-5 win over Oakland moves him past Babe Ruth and into 33rd place on the career hits list with 2,874.
 The future Hall of Fame third basemen will end his 18-year career with 3,010 hits, finishing with a .328 lifetime batting average.

 Tony Womack of the Pirates establishes a new major league mark by not grounding out into a double play in 888 consecutive at-bats, breaking the record previously established by Dodger outfielder Pete Reiser in 1946.

 Sammy Sosa hits his first career grand slam, establishing the mark for most career homers before hitting a grand slam (246).
 Tomorrow, 'Slamming Sammy' will hit another, becoming the 18th major leaguer to hit a grand slam on consecutive days.

 With a three-run blast in the sixth inning, minor leaguer Tyrone Horne completes the first and only home run cycle in a professional baseball game.
 The Arkansas Travelers' outfielder also slugged a two-run homer in the first inning, a grand slam in the second, as well as a solo shot in the fifth during the 13-4 victory over San Antonio.